JimboMahoney/PM-Andorian-Hotkeys/README.md

 Installation
 ------------
 *Google Chrome* is recommended, since it is used for development and testing.
-Please report any issues you may encounter with other browsers.

 1. Install <a href="http://ahkscript.org/" target="_blank">Autohotkey</a> (Big blue Download button on top right).